rayes0/blog/content/about.md

 # Me {#me}

 I typically go by the name `rayes` online.
 It's not my actual name, just a pseudonym.
-I'm an 18 year old FOSS supporter, Linux enthusiast, musician, and writer.
+I'm an 18-year-old FOSS supporter, Linux enthusiast, musician, and writer.
 I am fascinated particularly by the brain, memory, neurobiology, and psychology.

 ## Hobbies {#hobbies}